GoInterject/GoInterject.github.io/wGetStarted/L-Drill-InventoryReport.md

-Once you select **OK**, the cells will be linked to the drill, as shown below.
+After you select **OK**, select on each of the remaining cells one by one and press **CTL-Y** to apply the last used action (in this case applying the link).
+Then the cells will be linked to the drill, as shown below.

 ![](/images/L-Drill-Inventory/11.png)
 <br>